jlvdb/yet_another_wizz/docs/source/user_guide/examples.rst

     config = yaw.Configuration.create(
         rmin=500.0,  # can also be a list of lower scale limits rmax=1500.0, # can also be a list of upper scale limits
+        # unit="kpc"  # defaults to angular diameter distance, but angles and
+                      # comoving transverse distance are supported
         # rweight=None,     # if you want to weight pairs by scales
         # resolution=None,  # resolution of weights in no. of log-scale bins
         zmin=0.1,